Ma-Jing/python/README.md

 ###Useage:

-(1) Edit the variable "logfile" to store the error infomation.
+(1) Edit the variable 'logfile' to store the error infomation.

-(2) Edit the list "dnss" to specify the local dns.
+(2) Edit the list 'dnss' to specify the local dns.

 (3) Edit the domains to specify the domains you want to keep hot.